 3) Impact on Operations

 An effective strategic management process affects operational issues positively.
-For example, if increases in salary and performance are correlated then this would increase the operational productivity, as the employees will be motivated to put more effort in their work.
+For example, if increases in salary and performance are correlated then this would increase the operational productivity, as the employees will be motivated to put more effort into their work.
 Operating decisions are the ones that involve topics like deciding the best way to handle sales with a particular segment of customers or making decisions regarding selling products on credit.
-Decisions concerned with operational issues are made by lower level managers.
+Decisions concerned with operational issues are made by lower-level managers.

-The implementation of strategic management affects the entire organisation and not merely the operation on which strategic management principles are applied.
+The implementation of strategic management affects the entire organization and not merely the operation on which strategic management principles are applied.
 It entails strategic choices and is a systematic approach.
 So, business organizations need to implement strategies carefully and wisely because it affects an organization as a whole and also gives results that benefit the organization as well.

 7) Long-Term Implications

-The implications of strategic management are long-term and do not affect the routine operations of the organisations.
-The concepts of strategic management are concerned with the mission, vision and objectives of the organisation.
+The implications of strategic management are long-term and do not affect the routine operations of the organizations.
+The concepts of strategic management are concerned with the mission, vision, and objectives of the organization.

 8) Facilitates Strategic Implementation

 Strategic management makes sure that strategies are effectively executed and implemented with the help of action-oriented plans and it is a very very important step because if strategies are good enough but are not implemented properly then they will not give the results the company expects.